getground/go-onfido/README.md

 > This library was built for Utility Warehouse internal projects, so priority was given to supporting the features we needed.
 If the library is missing a feature from the API, raise an issue or ideally open a PR.

+## Important

+This library is used by [Module Core](https://github.com/getground/module-core).
+Do `go get -u github.com/getground/go-onfido` there if you wish to update the module version used.

 ## Installation

 To install go-onfido, use `go get`: